-At the end of persisting with his own style of kendo
+In the end, persisting with his own style of kendo

-In your daily training doesn’t your desire to imagine real match situations in every practice and every stroke sometimes become weak?
+In your daily training does your desire to imagine real match situations in every practice and every strike ever weaken?

-Sometimes when things don’t go well despite practicing hard, you lose motivation.
+Sometimes, when things don’t go well despite practicing hard, you lose motivation.
 But it’s all up to yourself, I think.
 If you really want to win, your actions will change.
-The higher you aim, the fewer the areas you are willing to compromise.
+The higher you aim, the fewer areas you are willing to compromise.

 Do you have ways in which to switch your mind around when you feel down?